top of page

 1. If the van is in the shade this number changes, for me its usually around 80 degrees, but that depends on humidity and sunlight.
 This is my "if everything fails" number.
 If its 70 degrees, but the van is in direct sunlight and everything fails the time frame I would leave the van drops drastically.

 2. My van is equipped with a MaxxFan in the roof that exhausts air based on temperature.
-If she is in the van I just set it on high in exhaust mode.
-The front two windows of my van are vented with these really cool window vents that keep the van secure, yet vented.
-Also I picked up this 12vdc fan at a truck stop and love it for forcing air from the front vents towards the back of the van.
-Its pretty powerful.
+If she is in the van, I just set it on high in exhaust mode.
+The front two windows of my van are vented with these really cool window vents that keep the van secure yet vented.
+Also, I picked up this 12vdc fan at a truck stop and love it for forcing air from the front vents towards the back of the van.
+It is very powerful.

 4. I also cut window shades out of Reflixtic material and use suction cups to hold them in place.
 I have a passenger van so there is a lot of windows.
 There are two reason for this.
 First is obviously the heat blocking.
 A lot of heat comes in through my windows and this stuff does a great job of blocking it.
 Secondly, for the dog's anxiety.
 If you have certain breeds, like a Doberman, they tend to go into patrol mode and can't relax if they are on alert for every passing person or dog.
 With all the windows blacked out she relaxes much easier and is always fast asleep when I return to the van.
 If you dog has separation anxiety I imagine this would help also and may even consider a smaller living area for the dog within the van.
 Mine prefers the bed, but others may not.
 Also with both fans running on high it creates a soothing environment for her and rarely does she bark or show any signs of anxiety.

 I have done a lot of traveling with a dog in my camper van with no issues.
-Sometimes you miss out of something if its too hot or you have to take turn sitting with her.
-It is definitely a sacrifice to bring a dog, but there are a ton of benefits too.
+Sometimes you miss out on something if it is too hot, or you have to take turn sitting with her.
+It is definitely a sacrifice to bring a dog, but there are a ton of benefits to it.
 You just have to know your dog.
 Mine loves long trips and can chill in the van for long periods of driving with no issues.
 Some dogs cannot, which is something you need to know before embarking on a long trip.

 Operating with Air Conditioning/Shore Power/Generator:

-6. Air Conditioning: For this I currently use a stand up portable generator that has vent hoses going out the front windows for exhausting hot air (more on that setup coming soon as there are things to note about 1 vs 2 hose systems).
+6. Air Conditioning: For this I currently use a stand-up portable air conditioner that has vent hoses going out of the floor for exhausting hot air (here is a link to my post of installing my portable air conditioner).
 It is a 12000 BTU unit similar to this one and requires that I be hooked up to shore power (120vAC @15amps minimum) or a generator.
-The generator I use is a Craftsman 2200 watt inverter generator (made by Generac) and barely can operate this AC unit.
-Preferably I would like to be on shore power, but the amount of times I use this AC system is minimal and have yet to actually use the generator on the road and have only done test runs with it and the AC.
+The generator I use is a Craftsman 2200 watt inverter generator (made by Generac) and it can barely operate this AC unit.
+Preferably I would like to be on shore power, but the number of times I use this AC system is minimal and have yet to actually use the generator on the road and have only done test runs with it and the AC.

 7. Remote Monitoring Systems.
 The first thing to note is that the monitoring is not the issue, the communication is.
 Most systems rely on cell service or Wi-Fi (if available).
-What I am currently testing is a wi-fi temp monitoring system that I have been using in my home for a while, the Govee Wi-Fi Temp Sensor.
-I have used this in my garage and basement for a while now to monitor temp and humidity and have found it very reliable.
+What I am currently using is a wi-fi temp monitoring system that I have been using in my home for a while, the Govee Wi-Fi Temp Sensor (link to their website the sensor I use is old and they seem to keep updating them.
+Just make sure it has Wi-Fi and the intervals for uploading the app are 10 minutes or less).
+I looked around on their website and a lot of the sensors are Bluetooth and no wo-fi, which won't work.
+I did find this Wi-Fi temp sensor that is Wi-Fi and appears to be a newer model than mine, the only thing I don't like about it is that it does not have a display, which isn't necessary, but nice to have.
+I have used this one in my garage and basement for a while now to monitor temp and humidity and have found it very reliable.
 In order for it to function on the road we added the use of a Verizon Jetpack operating 2.4ghz Wi-Fi and operating on Verizon cell service (monthly cost).
-This temp monitor works by sending temp/humidity data (sending only! cannot receive requests) every 10 minutes to a server which can be accessed by cell phones elsewhere.
+This temp monitor works by sending temp/humidity data (sending only! cannot receive requests) every 10 minutes to an app on my cell phone.
 This requires you to have both cell coverage where the van is parked and where you are at.
-However because it logs historical data in the app you can look back and see that last time and temp wherever you get service for peace of mine that it is working.
+However, because it logs historical data in the app you can look back and see that last time and temp wherever you get service for peace of mind that it is working.

 Temperature alarms can be set for both hot and cold in addition to humidity alarms.
-During my testing I found that it will send the temp alarm in about one to two minutes after the sensor passes the limits (not instant and not at the 10 minute interval).
-Something to note though and an issue I ran into was that with a Verizon Jetpack you have to tell the jetpack to never go to sleep.
-This is because the temp sensor only connects every 10 minutes to wi-fi, it does not stay connected, so the Jetpack goes into sleep mode after 5 minutes if it does not think anything is connected and this will prevent alarms from being sent, but you will know as the app stops logging temp every 10 minutes and shows no wi-fi connection.
+During my testing I found that it will send the temp alarm in about one to two minutes after the sensor passes the limits (not instant and not at the 10-minute interval).
+Something to note though and an issue I ran into with a Verizon Jetpack was that you have to tell the jetpack to never go to sleep.
+This is because the temp sensor only connects every 10 minutes to wi-fi, it does not stay connected, so the Jetpack goes into sleep mode after 5 minutes if it does not detect anything being connected and this will prevent alarms from being sent, but you will know as the app stops logging temp every 10 minutes and shows no wi-fi connection.

 Testing the setup on Verizon Jetpack Wi-Fi: